donjude-eng/brad-js/README.md

 	console by logging the innerHTML property.

 	The window object is built-in
 	to JavaScript.
 It represents
 	the browser window.

+	1.4 Null It’s a value which represents “nothing”, “empty” or “value unknown”.

+	 let mark = null;
+	1.5 Undefined The meaning of undefined is “value is not assigned”.
+If a variable is declared, but not assigned, then its value is undefined:

+	 eg: let mark;
+	     console.log(mark);
+	Reference Data Types
+	Accessed by reference
+	Objects that are stored on the heap
+	A pointer to a location in memory

  ```